Taiwing/genmake/README.md

 # genmake

 This tool is a Makefile generator for C projects.
-It builds a fully working Makefile, in compliance with 42's standard, with a simple one word command.
-This makes develoment easier and faster.
+The goal is to build a fully working 42 style Makefile with a simple one-word command.
+Each time the project structure is modified (when adding/removing a source file or a dependency), the script can be called again to overwrite the previous Makefile and compile the project.
+This makes C application development easier and faster.

 ## Setup